wessenstam/ts2019/veeam/veeam.rst

 .. figure:: images/27.png

-This feature can address a number of use cases, including <???>
+This feature can address a number of use cases including DR and and cloud migration.

 .. figure:: images/29.png